JBader89/PlugBot/README.md

 .calc - Calculates the solution to a given mathematical problem with .calc [equation].
 .commands - Returns a list of the most important commands.
 .define - Returns the Merriam-Webster dictionary definition of a given word with .define [givenWord].
-.events - Returns the current artist's upcoming events, .events [givenArtist] returns a given artist's upcoming events.
+.events - Returns the artist's upcoming events, .events [givenArtist] returns a given artist's upcoming events.
 .facebook - Returns a link to the Chillout Mixer Facebook page.
 .forecast - Returns a four day forecast of the weather in given city with .forecast [givenCity], [givenState].
 .genre - Returns the genres of the current artist, .genre [givenArtist] returns the genres of a given artist.